Philipbear/msbuddy/README.md

 This work is licensed under the Apache License 2.0.

 ## Contact
+You are welcome to directly contact the msbuddy developer & maintainer Shipei Xing via **s1xing@health.ucsd.edu** or **philipxsp@hotmail.com**.

 To contribute to `msbuddy`, please feel free to [file an issue](https://github.com/Philipbear/msbuddy/issues), or submit a pull request with improvements.

-You are welcome to directly contact the msbuddy developer & maintainer Shipei Xing (s1xing@health.ucsd.edu).